-Aaron Chiu is an associate in the San Francisco office of Latham & Watkins and a member of the firm's global Antitrust & Competition Practice and Litigation & Trial Department.
-Mr. Chiu represents companies in complex business litigation and government enforcement actions.
+Aaron Chiu is a litigation associate in the San Francisco office of Latham & Watkins and a member of the firm's global Antitrust & Competition Practice.

-Mr. Chiu also has an active pro bono practice, and recently briefed and argued a criminal appeal on behalf of an indigent individual in the US Court of Appeals for the Ninth Circuit.
+As part of his active pro bono practice, Mr. Chiu recently briefed and argued a criminal appeal on behalf of an indigent individual in the US Court of Appeals for the Ninth Circuit.

 Mr. Chiu has served in a number of management roles at the firm, including the Training & Career Enhancement Committee, and currently serves on the Associates Committee.